-We all know what it feels like to be emotionally manipulated.
+We all are familiar with what it feels like to be at the mercy of an emotional manipulator.
 It can be extremely effective, which is why some unscrupulous individuals do it so much.

 A few years ago, Facebook, in conjunction with researchers from Cornell and the University of California, conducted an experiment in which they intentionally played with the emotions of 689,000 users by manipulating their feeds so that some users only saw negative stories while others only saw positive stories.
 Sure enough, when these people posted their own updates, they were greatly influenced by the mood of the posts they’d been shown.

 Facebook caught a lot of flak over the experiment, primarily because none of the “participants” gave their consent to join the study.
 Perhaps more frightening than Facebook’s faux pas was just how easily people’s emotions were manipulated.
-After all, if Facebook can manipulate your emotions just by tweaking your newsfeed, imagine how much easier this is for a real, live person who knows your weaknesses and triggers.
+After all, if Facebook can be a manipulator of emotions just by tweaking your newsfeed, imagine how much easier this is for a real, live person who knows your weaknesses and triggers.
 A skilled emotional manipulator can destroy your self-esteem and even make you question your sanity.

-It’s precisely because emotional manipulation can be so destructive that it’s important for you to recognize it in your own life.
-It’s not as easy as you might think, because emotional manipulators are typically very skillful.
+It’s precisely because an emotional manipulator can be so destructive that it’s important for you to recognize it in your own life.
+It’s not as easy as you might think, because an emotional manipulator is typically very skillful.
 They start out with subtle manipulation and raise the stakes over time, so slowly that you don’t even realize it’s happening.
-Fortunately, emotional manipulators are easy enough to spot if you know what to look for.
+Fortunately, an emotional manipulator is easy enough to spot if you know what to look for.

 - They undermine your faith in your grasp of reality

 - They are experts at doling out guilt